SnowLaboratory/Laravel-Mirror/README.md

 <a name="usage"></a>
 ## Usage
 Registering a strategy is as simple as comparing two values.
-We added some utilities for quickly running a comparison between two models.
-For example getting the Levenshtein ratio between two blog post titles:
+We added some utilities for quick scaffolding.
+For example, recommending blog posts with similar titles:

 ```php
 use SnowBuilds\Mirror\Concerns\Recommendations;